-- V.C.1.c).(2) outcomes from prior Annual Program Evaluation(s); - V.C.1.c).(3)ACGME letters of notification, including citations, Areas for Improvement, and comments; (Core)V.C.1.c).(4)quality and safety of patient care; (Core)V.C.1.c).(5)aggregate resident and faculty: - V.C.1.c).(5).(a) well-being; (Core)
+V.C.1.c) The Program Evaluation Committee should consider the following elements in its assessment of the program: V.C.1.c).(1) curriculum; (Core) V.C.1.c).(2) outcomes from prior Annual Program Evaluation(s); V.C.1.c).(3) ACGME letters of notification, including citations, Areas for Improvement, and comments; (Core) V.C.1.c).(4) quality and safety of patient care; (Core) V.C.1.c).(5) aggregate resident and faculty: V.C.1.c).(5).(a) well-being; (Core) V.C.1.c).(5).(b) recruitment and retention; (Core) V.C.1.c).(5).(c) workforce diversity; (Core) V.C.1.c).(5).(d) engagement in quality improvement and patient safety; (Core) V.C.1.c).(5).(e) scholarly activity; (Core) V.C.1.c).(5).(f) ACGME Resident and Faculty Surveys; and, (Core) V.C.1.c).(5).(g) written evaluations of the program.
+(Core) V.C.1.c).(6) aggregate resident: V.C.1.c).(6).(a) achievement of the Milestones; (Core) V.C.1.c).(6).(b) in-training examinations (where applicable); V.C.1.c).(6).(c) board pass and certification rates; and, (Core) V.C.1.c).(6).(d) graduate performance.
+(Core) V.C.1.c).(7) aggregate faculty: V.C.1.c).(7).(a) evaluation; and, (Core) V.C.1.c).(7).(b) professional development.
+(Core)

+The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats.
+(Core)

+V.C.1.e)

+The annual review, including the action plan, must:

+be distributed to and discussed with the members of the teaching faculty and the residents; and, (Core)

+V.C.1.e).(2)

-V.C.1.c).(5).(b) recruitment and retention; (Core) V.C.1.c).(5).(c) workforce diversity; (Core) V.C.1.c).(5).(d) engagement in quality improvement and patient safety; ^(Core) V.C.1.c).(5).(e) scholarly activity; (Core) V.C.1.c).(5).(f) ACGME Resident and Faculty Surveys; and, (Core) V.C.1.c).(5).(g) written evaluations of the program.
-(Core) V.C.1.c).(6) aggregate resident: V.C.1.c).(6).(a) achievement of the Milestones; (Core) V.C.1.c).(6).(b) in-training examinations (where applicable); (Core) V.C.1.c).(6).(c) board pass and certification rates; and, (Core) V.C.1.c).(6).(d) graduate performance.
-(Core) V.C.1.c).(7) aggregate faculty: V.C.1.c).(7).(a) evaluation; and, ^(Core) V.C.1.c).(7).(b) professional development.
-(Core) V.C.1.d) The Program Evaluation Committee must evaluate the program's mission and aims, strengths, areas for improvement, and threats. ^(Core) V.C.1.e) The annual review, including the action plan, must: V.C.1.e).(1) be distributed to and discussed with the members of the teaching faculty and the residents; and, ^(Core) V.C.1.e).(2) be submitted to the DIO. ^(Core) V.C.2.
-The program must complete a Self-Study prior to its 10-Year Accreditation Site Visit. ^(Core) V.C.2.a) A summary of the Self-Study must be submitted to the DIO.
-(Core) Background and I ntent: Outcomes of the documented Annual Program Evaluation can comprehensive evaluation of the residency program, with the aim of improving it.
-Underlying the Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and selfidentified areas for improvement.
+be submitted to the DIO.
+(Core)

+V.C.2.
+The program must complete a Self-Study prior to its 10-Year Accreditation Site Visit.
+(Core)

+V.C.2.a) A summary of the Self-Study must be submitted to the DIO.

+Background and Intent: Outcomes of the documented Annual Program Evaluation can be integrated into the 10-year Self-Study process.
+The Self-Study is an objective, comprehensive evaluation of the residency program, with the aim of improving it.
+Underlying the Self-Study is this longitudinal evaluation of the program and its learning environment, facilitated through sequential Annual Program Evaluations that focus on the required components, with an emphasis on program strengths and self-identified areas for improvement.
 Details regarding the timing and expectations for the Self-Study and the 10-Year Accreditation Site Visit are provided in the ACGME Manual of Policies and Procedures.
 Additionally, a description of the Self-Study process, as well as information on how to prepare for the 10-Year Accreditation Site Visit, is available on the ACGME website.